Extending the User model

 Override (just a few) controllers

-I know that we said that we didn't want to modify controllers, but in some cases it is unavoidable.
+I know that we've said before that we didn't want to modify controllers, but in some cases it is unavoidable.
 For example, the UserFrosting\Sprinkle\Admin\Controller\User\UserPageAction action explicitly states the fields that should be displayed in the form.
 So, we will need to extend it to display the city and country fields.
-Create a new src/Controller/MemberPageAction.php class:
+Create a new src/Controller/MemberModelService.php class:

 <?php